-The majority of our products is made by talented craftsmen and women right here in the northern rivers of northern NSW.
+The majority of our products are made by talented craftsmen and women right here in the northern rivers of northern NSW.
 This collaboration with north coast tradespeople helps local employment, boosts the local economy, delivers valuable local training opportunities and the final result exhibits the superior workmanship and commitment to quality that is a hallmark of our business.

 We are also pleased to be able to contribute in the following ways: